-Charter School is required to timely identify potential English Learners (ELs) and provide them with an effective English language acquisition program that affords meaningful access to Charter School's academic core curriculum.
+Charter School shall identify potential English Learners (ELs) in a timely manner in accordance with all applicable legal requirements.
+Charter School must provide all English Learners with an effective English language acquisition program that also affords meaningful and equitable access to Charter School's academic core curriculum.
 Instructional plans for English Learners must be (1) based on sound educational theory; (2) adequately supported with trained teachers and appropriate materials and resources; and (3) periodically evaluated to make sure the program is successful and modified when the program is not successful.

-On an annual basis (on or about October 1), Charter School shall submit a certification to the LAUSD Charter Schools Division (CSD) that certifies that Charter School will either adopt and implement LAUSD's English Learner Master Plan or implement Charter School's own English Learner Master Plan.
+On an annual basis (on or about October 1), Charter School shall submit a certification to the LAUSD Charter Schools Division (CSD) that certifies that Charter School has adopted and is implementing either the LAUSD English Learner Master Plan or Charter School's own English Learner Master Plan.
 If Charter School chooses to implement its own EL plan, the plan shall include, but is not limited to, the following: